 |Kitchen Remodel||Bathroom Remodel|

-|Description||Cabinets refaced or replaced; counters replaced; new paint; install backsplash; 1-2 new appliances; new flooring; new sink, disposal, and replace faucet; minimal electrical work (detailed below); no layout change.||Replace or reface counters and cabinets; install new flooring; reglaze or replace tub/shower unit; new paint; replace accessories (towel bars, mirror, etc.); minimal electrical work (detailed below); no layout change.no layout change.|
+|Description||Cabinets refaced or replaced; counters replaced; new paint; install backsplash; one or two new appliances; new flooring; new sink, disposal, and replace faucet; minimal electrical work (detailed below); no layout change.||Replace or reface counters and cabinets; install new flooring; reglaze or replace tub/shower unit; new paint; replace accessories (towel bars, mirror, etc.); minimal electrical work (detailed below); no layout change necessary.|

-|Cost||While labor and materials are commensurate with bathrooms, greater floor space drives up costs to a national average of $37,000.||Count on spending about half as much for your bath remodel than for the kitchen remodel ($18,000 for a mid-range bathroom remodel).|
+|Cost||While labor and materials are commensurate with bathrooms, greater floor space drives up costs.||Count on spending less for your bath remodel than for the kitchen remodel.|

-|DIY-Friendly||The scale of kitchen remodels can be daunting for many homeowners to the point that they hesitate to take on the job.||Bathrooms' compact spaces offer an easier entry point for do-it-yourselfers to learn how to remodel.|
+|DIY-Friendly||What the scale of kitchen remodels can be daunting for many homeowners to the point that they hesitate to take on the job.||Bathrooms' compact spaces offer an easier entry point for do-it-yourselfers to learn how to remodel.|

 |Time Frame||Plan on at least 30 days.||Plan on at least 18 days for a remodel that involves taking down drywall, insulating, and replacing drywall.
 Eliminating drywall brings the allotted time down to 14 days, minimum.|

 |Plumbing||Since neither project changes the footprint, plumbing hookups are limited to one-for-one replacements.
-Adding a water line for the refrigerator or a new disposal creates a little work, but not much.||Even though bathrooms are water-intensive places, your plumbing work is minimal.
+Adding a water line for the refrigerator or new disposal creates a little work, but not much.||Even though bathrooms are water-intensive places, your plumbing work is minimal.
 Replacing a toilet is easy, with faucet replacement being even easier.
-Substantially changing your bathing area (tub/shower) is what really drives up work, costs, and mess.|
+Substantially changing your bathing area (tub/shower) is what drives up work, costs, and mess.|

 |Electrical||This assumes that your kitchen is already up to electrical code.
 If so, you will be replacing general lighting, adding work lighting, and likely replacing outlets.||Unless you are stripping down to the studs and completely re-wiring, your electrical work will be limited to replacing the bathroom fan, switching out general lighting, and replacing outlets.|

-|Cabinets and Counters||The 10' x 10' kitchen is a standard of measurement so that consumers can compare kitchen on an apples-to-apples basis.
-With such a kitchen, 15' linear feet of counters are estimated.
-Expect almost as many linear feet of base and wall cabinets.||In bathrooms, you probably will need no more than 60' of base cabinets and vanity top.
-You can even eliminate cabinets/counter altogether and go with a pedestal sink.|
+|Cabinets and Counters||The 10-foot by 10-foot kitchen is a standard of measurement so that homeowners can compare kitchens on level basis.
+With such a kitchen, 15 linear feet of counters are estimated.
+Expect nearly the same linear feet of base and wall cabinets.||In bathrooms, you probably will need no more than 60 inches of base cabinets and vanity top.
+You can even eliminate cabinets/counter and go with a pedestal sink.|

 |Flooring||Kitchens have more floor space than bathrooms, thus a need for more flooring.
-This drives cost up.
-Yet unlike bathrooms, kitchens can get by with laminate flooring, a cheap and dependable material, because kitchens are not high-moisture spaces.||While bathrooms cannot use laminate, they can use tile or vinyl flooring.
+This drives the cost up.
+Unlike bathrooms, kitchens can get by with laminate flooring, a cheap and dependable material, because kitchens are not high-moisture spaces.||While bathrooms cannot use laminate, they can use tile or vinyl flooring.
 Homeowners who would never put vinyl in kitchens tend to be more forgiving of vinyl (especially luxury vinyl tile) in bathrooms.|